vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 Schedule Using Cron
 ^^^^^^^^^^^^^^^^^^^

-Scheduling jobs to execute at a particular time is useful, but what if we want to execute a job at some other interval?
-What if, for example, we want a method to execute at fifteen minutes past the hour, every hour?
+Scheduling jobs to execute at a particular time is useful, but what if, for example, we want a method to execute at fifteen minutes past the hour, every hour?

-SmartThings allows you to pass a cron expression to the schedule method to accomplish this.
+SmartThings allows you to pass a cron expression to the ``schedule()`` method to accomplish this.
-A cron expression is based on the cron UNIX tool, and is a way to specify a recurring schedule.

 .. code-block:: groovy
     :emphasize-lines: 3